MattSheehanDev/owasp-top10-2021/owasp-top10-2021.md

 [.footer: ✪]

 [.column]
-- There is a difference between insecure design and insecure implementation.
+- The difference between an insecure design and an insecure implementation.
 - Requires considering security before code is written. :grimacing:
 - Secure design cannot be bolted on later.